gabeoliveira/plugin-message-media-location/README.md

 # WhatsApp MMS for Flex WebChat

-The WhatsApp MMS for Flex Webchat plugin allows you to send a media message over WhatsApp and render it within a Flex chat window.
+The WhatsApp MMS for Flex Webchat plugin allows you to send and receive a media message over WhatsApp and render it within a Flex chat window.
 Upon sending the message, any qualified agent will see an incoming chat request from a WhatsApp number following the `whatsapp:<E.164-formatted phone number>` format.
+It also allows agents to receive the end user's location (only static location is supported at the moment)

 ## Setup